goFrendiAsgard/zaruba/docs/concept.md

     check: [] # check command
 ```

-You can configure tasks by manipulating those keys
+You can configure tasks by manipulating these keys

 * `location`: Task location, relative to your current project file path.
 For example, if your project file path is `~/project/zaruba-tasks/service.yaml` and you set the `location` to be `../service`, then your task location is `~/project/service`.
 * `description`: Multi line text describing the task.